bozeklab/histo-miner/README.md

 8. Find the selected feature names in the `.txt` file inside the generated `infofiles/` folder.
 9. _Writting of next steps in progress, available within the week (13-17/05/25)_

-**Output**: Prediction of responder bs non-responder class for each WSI.
+**Output**: Prediction of responder vs non-responder class for each WSI.

 ---